Developing an estate plan is about taking control.end call out

 “Developing an estate plan is about taking control.
-You are controlling how assets are managed and distributed, along with who will handle these tasks when you are unable to do so,” says Deborah Lauer, Vice President and Wealth Planning Strategist for Wells Fargo Advisors in St. Louis.
+You are controlling how assets are managed and distributed, along with who will handle these tasks when you are unable to do so,” says Deborah Lauer, Senior Wealth Planner for Wells Fargo Advisors.

-Your situation’s complexity will determine which documents your plan requires; however, these five are often essential:
+Your situation’s complexity will determine which documents your plan requires; however, these five are often included in an estate plan:

 A will provides instructions for distributing your assets to your beneficiaries when you die.
 In it, you name a personal representative (executor) to pay final expenses and taxes and distribute your remaining assets.